pr0p3rno0b10/Minecraft-To-Ascii/README.md

 Then it writes all of the files that are pngs and aren't part of the textures/font sub-directory to filepaths.txt

-Note *This is a one time use file*
+Note: *This is a one time use file*

+Step 2 - convert images to text

+**This part is not done yet**
+Almost though.

+Step 3 - convert text back to images

+**This part is not done yet**